 Symptoms are usually more severe in adults than in children.
 Expect to have a few uncomfortable days.

-- Fever (temperature), aches and headache often start a day or so before a rash appears.
+- High temperature (fever), aches and headache often start a day or so before a rash appears.

-- Rash.
+- Spots (a rash).
 Spots appear in crops.
 The spots develop into small blisters and are itchy.
 They can be anywhere on the body and sometimes also in the mouth.
 Several crops may develop over several days.
 Some people are covered in spots; others have only a few.

-- Cough, sore throat, and feeling sick are common.
+- Loss of appetite, tiredness and feeling sick are common.

 What is the treatment for chickenpox?